NiklasRenner/web-no-dependencies/README.md

 # web-no-dependencies
-Attempt to create a web application with no dependencies, except ones for test.
+This project is an attempt to create a Spring Boot-like web application, but without any dependencies.
-Also no googling except when stuck for a long time and other stuff tried.
+Also attempting to not Google too much.

-## googled
+## googled problems

 ##### How to get all classes in a given package
 Involves looking through classpath/jar and then building qualified class names that can be understood by a classloader.
 See `ClassUtils`.